theohbrothers/PSModulePublisher/README.md

 # Bump PSModulePublisher to the same tag or commit in the main project's CI file
 vi azure-pipelines.yml

-# Commit the main project's CI file with the submodule
+# Commit the submodule with the main project's CI file
-git commit -am 'Bump build/PSModulePublisher to v1.0.1'
+git commit -am 'Bump PSModulePublisher to v1.0.1'
 ```

 ## Best practices